Share

 • A minimum of 3 movers is required for all piano moves; Fast Track Move charges $230/hr for a 3-mover crew with a 3-hour minimum

-• A typical piano move costs $690 to $920 all in, plus the applicable truck fee
+• A typical piano move costs $690 to $920 in labour, plus the applicable truck fee ($200 within North York)

-• Grand pianos must have their legs removed before moving and must never be carried flat on their soundboard without proper support
+• Grand pianos must have their legs removed before moving and must never rest flat on their soundboard without proper support

-• Allow your piano to settle for at least 2 weeks in its new location before scheduling a tuning appointment
+• The [Piano Technicians Guild](https://www.ptg.org) recommends waiting at least 2 weeks after a move before scheduling a tuning appointment

-• WSIB coverage is critical for heavy item moves; make sure your mover carries it before they lift a single key
+• [WSIB](https://www.wsib.ca) coverage is critical for heavy item moves; confirm your mover carries it before they lift a single key

 First, the center of gravity.
 Pianos are not uniformly weighted.
 Grand pianos are heaviest at the cast iron plate near the strings, which sits in a non-intuitive position relative to how the instrument looks from the outside.
 Uprights are heaviest at the top third of the cabinet.
 Tilting or leaning a piano in the wrong direction can cause a sudden shift in weight that injures a mover and damages the instrument.